Complete your security system with a monitored smoke detector.

 Stand-alone smoke detectors operate on 110VAC with a 9-volt battery back-up.
 They are usually installed by the electrician while the home was being built.
 They are connected in parallel with a trailing wire that enables for all of them to sound if any one of them activates.
 Unfortunately, if they activate accidentally, there is no way to silence the noise until the smoke dissipates from the unit.
 The 9-volt battery in each detector must be replaced periodically.
 The smoke detectors emit a loud “chipping” noise when the batteries are low to call attention to their need for service.
 They are made to stand-alone and cannot be connected to any signaling fire alarm system for fire department response.

 Monitored smoke detectors installed by alarm companies are installed in series with an end-of-line supervisory device.
 The fire alarm control panel to which they are attached needs to see that end-of-line supervisory device, which supervises all the wiring in the system.
 If any wire to any smoke detector is separated or not connected properly, a “trouble signal” occurs at the customer’s pushbutton keypad and at the Central Monitoring Station to call attention to the problem.
 Power to the smoke detectors is supervised also because their operating power comes from the control panel.
-There are no batteries to change in the smoke detectors themselves, ever, because their back-up power comes from the control panel’s battery which is monitored during the weekly communication test to the Central Monitoring Station.
+With hardwired smoke detectors, there are no batteries to change in the smoke detectors themselves, ever, because their back-up power comes from the control panel’s battery which is monitored during the weekly communication test to the Central Monitoring Station.

 Smoke detectors detect particles of smoke in the early stages of fire.
 They should be located throughout the house, at least one per level.
 They should not be located in dusty areas, or areas that reach temperatures below 32 degrees Fahrenheit, such as unheated garages or detached sheds.
 Nor can they be located in attics where temperatures can reach 140 degrees to 150 degrees Fahrenheit in the middle of summer.